ganapati10/HWW_VBF_Studies/README.md

 ## Run code:

-To submit the code, it should be done a Run.sh script to submit jobs in Slurm, the old way is for condor.
+It should be done a Run.sh script to submit jobs in Slurm, the old way is for condor.

 ```